Daewoo Precision Industries K2: K2C

 After the K2 was adopted, hardly any changes were made to the gun for nearly 30 years.
 There were several reasons for this: the ROK Army maintained a Cold War-style mentality that favored tanks and artillery against an outdated North Korean threat, leaving less money and urgency to modernize infantry weapons and tactics; the manufacturer had been producing tens of thousands of rifles each year since the 1970s without competition for domestic customers that didn't request upgrades, leaving no motivation to make changes; and various management and ownership changes created internal chaos making it difficult to conduct research and development.
 Special forces units had more of a need to upgrade K-series weapons with new optics and accessories, so they turned to private companies to develop add-on rail systems.
 Because they were being supplied many non-standard rails from various companies, the regular ROK Army standardized the MIL-STD-1913 rail in 2013 for the PVS-11K red dot sight, which on the K2 is only a short rail on the upper receiver, since it is made with an optics mount on the receiver to attach it and regular troops have less of a need for additional rails.

-The K2 and K1A had become outdated for international markets after 2000; in addition to lack of ability to add accessories, the K1A had become too large, underpowered, and un-ergonomic as a personal defense weapon or special operation carbine, and the K2 was too long.
+The K2 and K1A had become outdated for international markets after 2000; in addition to lack of ability to add accessories, the K1A had become too large, underpowered and un-ergonomic as a personal defense weapon or special operation carbine and the K2 was too long.
 In 2012, S&T Motiv introduced the K2C, or K2 Carbine.
 It has a shortened 310 mm barrel with adjusted gas piston, upper receiver/handguard Picatinny rail, and right side-folding M4-style retractable stock; it weighs 3.3 kg, is 880 mm long with stock extended and 630 mm with stock folded.
 In 2013, a new tan-painted K2C with Magpul CTR stock and detachable rear sight was unveiled, but not actually produced.
 In 2017, The New K2C-1/2 variants with a foldable front sight and ambidextrous selector switches were unveiled.
-In 2018, The New K2C-1 variant was renamed K2C CQB.
+In 2018, the new K2C-1 variant was renamed K2C CQB (Close-quarters battle).